Aatu/FieryVoid/CHAMELEON_SENSORS_PLAN.md

 Edge cases to guard: turn 1 (no previous turn — skip); a ship that did not move; forced movement (`$move->forced`, e.g. an actual Involuntary Acceleration crit on the *real* ship) — that is not the player "doing" anything, so exclude it or the crit becomes a self-inflicted reveal.

+**D6c — "ELINT the simulacrum could not have run."
+(The Hyach-sub checkpoint.)**
+Modelled directly on the Hyach stealth ships, which are revealed the moment they use any EW other than DEW: `Stealth::isDetectedInitial` runs from `generateIndividualNotes` case 1 (Initial Orders advance) and reveals to every enemy team when `$ship->getAllEWExceptDEW($turn) > 0` or a weapon fired (finding #21).
+The CSS wants the same shape with a *conditional* threshold, because a Dargan disguised as another ELINT ship is entitled to run ELINT.

+Why it must exist: from phase 2 onward the enemy receives the ship's **real EW entries — types and amounts** (finding #22).
+A "Haven" carrying a `BDEW` entry, or spending 10 points of OEW when a Haven's whole sensor suite is 7, is self-evidently not a Haven.
+Two tests:

+- **E1 — ELINT operations while disguised as a non-ELINT ship.** Any EW entry this turn of an ELINT-only type — `SOEW`, `SDEW`, `BDEW`, `DIST`, `JAM` — when the disguise class mounts no `ElintScanner` → reveal.
+- **E2 — More EW than the simulacrum owns.** `$ship->getAllEWExceptDEW($turn) > phantomEWCeiling` → reveal, whether or not the phantom is an ELINT ship.

+`phantomEWCeiling = EW::getScannerOutput($disguiseBlueprint, $turn)` (finding #23), read **generously** on the same convention as D6b: the blueprint's *undamaged* scanner output plus the maximum boost that scanner allows.
+Blueprint, not the live phantom — the ceiling must not wander as the phantom accumulates mirrored damage, and the check has to work in Stage 2, before the phantom sheet exists.

+**Timing is immediate (`revealedNow`)**, and the checkpoint is the Initial Orders *advance* — EW is blanked during phase 1 and public from phase 2 of the same turn, so a next-turn delay would leave the enemy staring for a full turn at evidence the game refuses to act on.
+Same reasoning as D6b; the opposite of the weapon test (D6), which resolves only after the enemy has already seen the shot land.

+It also closes a preview/resolution desync: the enemy's client skips non-ELINT ships when subtracting Disruption from its own OEW (`getDistruptionEW` → `shipManager.isElint`, finding #25), so a disguised Dargan running `DIST` would be invisible to the enemy's hit-chance preview while the server applied it in full.
+Revealing on first ELINT use bounds that mismatch to the one phase in which EW is hidden from everybody anyway.

+Edge cases: a disabled ship or dead scanners give `getScannerOutput` 0 and leave nothing to spend — skip.
+A CSS switched off (D8) is not disguised, so no test.
+Neither test looks at EW *targets*, only at the ship's own allocations, so the cost is one pass over `$ship->EW` per CSS ship per turn.

+*Open refinement — DEW.* As specified, both tests count non-DEW EW only, matching the Hyach precedent.
+But the enemy sees the DEW entry too, so 5 DEW + 6 OEW = 11 points on a 7-EW Haven passes E2 while looking exactly as wrong.
+Testing *total* EW against the ceiling is a one-word change; recommend playtesting E2 as written first, since the non-DEW form can never fire on a ship that is merely turtling.

 **D7 — Fire orders FROM the disguised ship must be remapped (finding #12).**
 Because firing no longer auto-reveals, the enemy client receives fire orders whose `weaponid` points at real Dargan systems that do not exist on the phantom — the combat log and replay would break on `getSystem(ship, fire.weaponid)`.
 Build a stable **real weapon → phantom weapon** map once per load (same class first, then same arc/location, then any weapon) and rewrite `weaponid` on outgoing enemy copies.
 When there is no counterpart, map to the nearest phantom weapon anyway: the enemy sees "Demos fires a Matter Cannon" for what was really a Battle Laser, and the damage discrepancy is *exactly* the tell that D6 turns into a reveal next turn.